MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-offlinefiles.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting determines whether offline files are synchronized in the background when it could result in extra charges on cell phone or broadband plans.

 If you enable this setting, synchronization can occur in the background when the user's network is roaming, near, or over the plan's data limit.
 This may result in extra charges on cell phone or broadband plans.